gjohns03/AT-Web/at_web_offering/maintenance.md

 #Web Support Maintenance

-**With Client**
+##With Client
 * Determine a Content Management Editorial Calendar
 * semesters, breaks, holidays, etc.

-**AT Web Support**
+##AT Web Support

+Touch base with all supported uints on a semi-annual basis.
+See if there are any web support needs and reinforce web standards.

-* Send out semi-annual analytics report a reminder to update maintain content and touch base.
+* Send out Google analytics report with a reminder to maintain well structured content.
-* Send out semi-annual newsletter highlighting AT offerings, successes, web tips.
 * Run SSB Bart automated assessment tool.
-Fix errors or use as a training exercise for clients.
+Fix errors or use as a training exercise for users.
+* Send out newsletter highlighting AT offerings, successes, and web tips.